Updated on May 13, 2023 by Julie McCool

 Not all historic homes reflect the distant past.
-A more modern home in Fairfax County, the Pope-Leighy House is a wonderful example of the work of Frank Lloyd Wright.
+A more modern home in Fairfax County, the Pope-Leighey House is a wonderful example of the work of Frank Lloyd Wright.
 Wright was recognized by the American Institute of Architects as “the greatest American architect of all time.”
 His principles of organic architecture encouraged living in connection to and harmony with nature.

-The Pope-Leighy House was designed for middle-class family living, and it reflects Wright’s belief that garages, attics, and basements were unneeded structures that encourage excessive consumption and cluttered living.
+The Pope-Leighey House was designed for middle-class family living, and it reflects Wright’s belief that garages, attics, and basements were unneeded structures that encourage excessive consumption and cluttered living.
 Excellent docent-led tours explain how Wright created popular design concepts, like the open floor plan, that we enjoy today.

 Stratford Hall, Stratford, Northern Neck